Include

 Over 38% of UVU undergraduates are first-generation, or first in their families to complete a college degree.
 To continue supporting these students, UVU founded the First-Generation Student Success Center in 2020, which provides student outreach, support, mentoring, networking, leadership opportunities, and scholarships.
 UVU received two national distinctions for its first-generation student support (Suder Foundation First Scholars and First-Gen Forward Advisory Institution designation from NASPA—National Association of Student Personnel Administrators), UVU also received three federal grants to support first-generation K-16 access (GEAR UP, TRIO Upward Bound, and TRIO Educational Talent Search).
 These grant programs partner with 13 school districts that serve low-income and first-generation students in Utah.

-UVU has seen tremendous growth (180%) in the number and percentage of enrolled BIPOC (Black, indigenous, and people of color) students from 2008 (2,620 students or 8.6% of our student body) to 2018 (7,359 students or 18.4%).
-With the launch of multicultural initiatives (Latino, Native American, Pacific Islander, African Diaspora, Asian), UVU is working to increase enrollment, retention, and completion for students of color by 2% annually.
-These efforts are aligned with the access and completion goals of the Utah System of Higher Education (USHE).
-In addition, UVU has a goal to become an Emerging Hispanic Serving Institution (eHSI) — a federal designation for higher education institutions that have between 15% and 24% of total full-time enrolled students who self-identify as Hispanic.
+By restructuring the First-Year Experience and Student Retention Office to the Student Success Center Office and creating the Intercultural Engagement Center, UVU is working to increase enrollment, retention, and completion for all students, including those from historically underrepresented communities.
+These efforts are aligned with the Access and Completion goals of the Utah System of Higher Education (USHE).
+In addition, UVU aspires to become an Emerging Hispanic Serving Institution (eHSI) — a federal designation for higher education institutions that have between 15% and 24% of total full-time enrolled students who self-identify as Hispanic.
 UVU currently sits at 12.2%, with consistent growth each year.
+Such a designation will open potential new sources of funding for the university.

 Adult learners

 UVU currently serves over 8,000 adult learners and has established a campus-wide Adult Learner Initiative.
-Many of the specific academic efforts (competency-based education and credit for prior learning) are addressed in the Achieve section below.
+Specific academic support for these learners — e.g., competency-based education and credit for prior learning — is addressed in the Achieve section below.
 In addition to these efforts, UVU has developed services to help adult learners successfully navigate the university and complete a credential.
 UVU will also expand daycare options and family-friendly programming for students with children.

 Establish UVU as a National Model for Basic Needs Support and a Well-Being Continuum